Table of contents

 }

-It simply prints some of the fields of the packet header, it is pretty self-explanatory.
+It simply prints some fields of the packet header, it is pretty self-explanatory.
 Note that the %-20s syntax in the format specifier asks C to do two things to what we print:

-1. Make sure what we print is at least 20 characters long, it append spaces if it is less.
+1. Make sure what we print is at least 20 characters long, it appends spaces if it is less.

-2. Make sure what we print is left-aligned.
+2. Make sure that what we print is left-aligned.

 It just allows for easy visual stuff, nothing much.

-Finally, replace the print statement we added in the first part (for printing the packet length) with a call to the function above (parse_ipv4(pkt, hdr, handle);), and let’s give it a try.
+Finally, replace the print statement we added in the first part (for printing the packet length) with a call to the function above (parse_ip(pkt, hdr, handle);), and let’s give it a try.

 +---------------------------------------------------------+